 Habit #4: Ask for help when you need it.

 All good students do this.
-But some distance learners hesitate too long before asking their online course instructors for advice or help.
+But some remote learners hesitate too long before asking their online course instructors or tutors for advice or help.
 The result?
 They can fall behind in their work or fail to build a solid knowledge base in the earlier units or lessons of their classes.
-So as a distance learner, cultivate the habit of speaking up and asking for help.
+So as an online learner, cultivate the habit of speaking up and asking for help.
 It’s a key to online learning success.

 Habit #5: Go beyond the basic requirements.

 In most cases, the instructors who designed and wrote your courses will have provided readings and supplemental materials that build a solid grounding in the subject you are studying.
-Yet the best students have cultivated the habit of digging deeper, by looking for other materials to read and explore.
+The best students have cultivated the habit of digging deeper, by looking for other materials to read and explore, and ask the hard questions themselves.
 If you want to be a successful online college student, remember to go beyond the basics.

 Habit #6: Talk about your plans and courses with other people.

 Some distance learners fall into the pattern of keeping their studies to themselves.
-Really strong distance learners don’t do that.
+Really strong online learners don’t do that.
 They talk to their friends and family members about what they are studying and learning.

 Habit #7: Make your studies part of a bigger plan.

-In other words, know how your courses fit into your life master plan, and know what you will do next.
+In other words, know how college fits into your life master plan, and know what you will do next.
 Perhaps you are taking college courses online so that you will do better when you study the same subject later on at your “brick and mortar” college.